psychobolt/react-paperjs/README.md

 ## Main Package

-By default, the ```lerna.json``` defines the mainå package at the [root](https://github.com/psychobolt/react-rollup-boilerplate/blob/master/lerna.json#L3).
+By default, the ```lerna.json``` defines the main package at the [root](https://github.com/psychobolt/react-rollup-boilerplate/blob/master/lerna.json#L3).
 You may opt-out of this configuration manually, by removing its settings and any alias references to its directory or package.

 > Note, the main package has one limitation: it cannot include any non-published packages.